Best NZ Sports Betting Sites 2026

 Fortune Play

 Current Welcome Bonus: 100% match up to NZ$500 plus 50 free spins.
-Wagering requirement is 8x the bonus on sports bets at minimum 1.80 odds.
+Wagering requirement is 8x the bonus on sports bets at a minimum 1.80 odds.
 That’s achievable for regular punters without forcing you into ridiculous longshot bets or markets you’d never normally touch.
 30-day timeframe to clear it, which is fair.

 Golden Reels

 Current Welcome Bonus: 150% match bonus up to NZ$750 on first deposit, plus NZ$25 free bet specifically for sports.
-Rollover is 10x on bonus funds at minimum 1.8 odds.
-They also run accumulator insurance regularly – get three legs right but one wrong, stake refunded as free bet.
+Rollover is 10x on bonus funds at a minimum 1.8 odds.
+They also run accumulator insurance regularly – get three legs right but one wrong, stake refunded as a free bet.
 That takes some sting out of those agonizing near-misses.

 LuckyVibe